A lot of us sit around during this time of year outlining new plans, new ideas, new strategies … it’s a normal time of

 When we were first getting into sales two books had huge impacts on me and the newest one was ten years old, the other, at least 40 years old.

-We made our very largest strides in marketing by not taking the latest blogging strategies, or website linking, or Twitter updating but by taking old direct mail principles and applying them with new technologies.
+We made our very largest strides in marketing by not taking the latest blogging strategies, or website linking, or Twitter updating but by taking old direct mail principles and applying them to new technologies.

 It’s become very obvious to us the true money making power comes from studying history.
 The history of your industry, of your field, of the very best individuals that have ever been in it.

 Recently we find ourselves recommending, urging and even pushing people to turn off blogs (this one included), Twitter, Facebook and certainly all email for a few hours each day and go off and study … then reflect, plot, scheme and plan.

 This leads us to this week’s pretty big idea that we came across recently: